al5ina5/textbase-site/pages/docs/deploy.md

 # Deployments

-textbase.js generated your site in _plain html, css, and js._ That means there is no special set-up or strange configuration required to get your project running.
+textbase.js generates your site in _plain html, css, and js._ That means there is no special set-up or strange configuration required to get your project running.
 Simply "drag-and-drop" your `_site` folder and your website will online.

 ### Right out of the box, this includes: